Last Updated on September 1, 2020

 What’s the Difference Between Professional and General Liability?

 There are numerous types of insurance meant to protect you and your business operations.
 And it’s not always easy to understand the differences between insurance policies.
-While many of them sound similar in nature, they’re not one and the same.
+While many of them sound similar in nature, they’re not the same.

 Professional liability insurance protects your business from negligence or malpractice claims that typically result in a financial loss for a client or customer.
 For example, a lawyer giving bad legal advice that causes a client to lose money.